peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 The quotient of the two objects.
 Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
 Signals FlagInvalid and returns NaN if the divisor and the dividend are 0.
 Signals FlagInvalid and returns NaN if the context defines an exponent range and the desired exponent is outside that range.
 Signals FlagInvalid and returns NaN if the rounding mode is Rounding.Unnecessary and the result is not exact.

-<b>Exceptions:</b>

- * System.ArgumentNullException:
-The parameter  <i>divisor</i>
- or  <i>exponent</i>
- or  <i>ctx</i>
- is null.

 ### DivideToIntegerNaturalScale

     public PeterO.ExtendedDecimal DivideToIntegerNaturalScale(
         PeterO.ExtendedDecimal divisor);

-Divides two ExtendedDecimal objects, and returns the integer part of the result, rounded down, with the preferred exponent set to this value's exponent minus the divisor's exponent.
+Divides two arbitrary-precision decimal objects, and returns the integer part of the result, rounded down, with the preferred exponent set to this value's exponent minus the divisor's exponent.

 <b>Parameters:</b>